Joe Jackson (talent manager): The Jackson 5

 In the early 1960s, Joe Jackson began pushing his sons in a musical direction after they began playing around with his musical instruments while he was at work.
 He then first started working with his three eldest sons Jackie, Tito, and Jermaine.
 Younger sons Marlon and Michael were eventually put into the band; youngest brother Randy was too young to join at the time.
 Joseph began enforcing long and intense rehearsals for his sons.
 At first, the group went under the name The Jackson Brothers.
-Following the inclusions of Marlon and Michael in the group, their name was changed to The Jackson 5.
-After a couple of years performing in local talent contests and high school functions, The Jackson 5 got a color TV set after the judges placed them in second place.
+Following the inclusion of Marlon and Michael in the group, their name was changed to The Jackson 5.
+After a couple of years performing in local talent contests and high school functions, The Jackson 5 got a color TV set after the judges awarded them second place.
 Joseph booked them in more professional venues, including in Chicago, and they eventually landed a gig at the Apollo Theater in New York City.
 On November 21, 1967, The Jackson 5 were signed by Joe Jackson to their first record contract with Gordon Keith, owner and first president of Steeltown Records in Gary, Indiana.
 The group's first single "Big Boy," with Michael as the lead singer, was released by Steeltown on January 31, 1968.
 "Big Boy" did not become a hit but because the brothers actually had a single released, they became local celebrities in Gary after it received some airplay on local Gary radio stations.
 Within the year, Jackson helped to land his sons an audition for Motown Records.
 The Jackson 5 received a record contract with Motown in March 1969.